-A The PPOF aims to build a viable third party, not another organization working within the two-party system, and not another party that doesn’t seriously compete for power from the outside.
-Rather than regularly endorsing Democrats or running weak third party candidates in longshot races, the PPOF’s Progressive Party will run its own strong candidates in winnable races from the bottom up.
+A: The PPOF aims to build a viable third party, not another organization working within the two-party system, and not another party that doesn’t seriously compete for power from the outside.
+Rather than regularly endorsing Democrats or running weak third party candidates in longshot races, a Progressive Party would run its own strong candidates in winnable races from the bottom up.

 And while certain other progressive groups may talk about the need for a new party, none have developed a coherent, compelling new strategy for creating it.
 By comparison, the PPOF’s sharp focus on raising and selectively applying significant resources to party building stands out.

 A: Consistent with the story of David and Goliath and a long history of victories by political underdogs (in social movements and revolutions across the world), the arrogant and powerful can be defeated by skilled and committed challengers.
 The American duopoly today is not any more immune to being overthrown than other ruling regimes that have been repeatedly toppled.

 Past wins by US third parties, whether in previous centuries or in the last several decades, have given us just a glimpse of what could be possible.
 In the mid 19th century, the Republican Party itself began as a third party.
 Its rapid ascent contributed significantly to ending slavery.
 In the late 19th and early 20th centuries, the Populists, Socialists and Progressives elected over a thousand officials at all levels of government and helped leverage or inspire a wide array of enduring progressive reforms.
 Since the 1980s, wins by a growing cluster of Vermont Progressives, several Greens in different locations, and more recently, a Seattle socialist, have helped stimulate a variety of substantial state and local changes (such minimum wage increases, fairer taxes, stronger environmental regulations, and marriage equality laws).